Abhay Karandikar

-He is a Member (part-time) of TRAI and serves on the boards of Central Electronics Limited, CSC WiFi Choupal Services Ltd, National Rail and Transport Institute, Science and Engineering Research Board (SERB), India Police Foundation and Chairman, Board of Institute of Advanced Studies in Science and Technology, Guwahati.
-He also serves as member of Technical Advisory Committee (TAC) of Securities and Exchange Board of India (SEBI).
+He was chairman of the committee to give recommendations to Government of India on size, scope and quantum of spectrum for experimental spectrum license for 5G.
+Under his leadership, the committee streamlined the experimental license acquisition process, enhancing the ease of doing business through the availability of experimental licenses.
+He chaired the 5G Spectrum Policy Task Force as part of the 5G High-Level Forum, Ministry of Communications, Government of India, which developed spectrum policy guidelines for 5G deployment in India.
+He also chaired the committee that provided recommendations on the size, scope, and quantum of spectrum for experimental spectrum licenses for 5G and other technology trials.
+As the Chairman of the 6G Spectrum Policy Task Force, he has articulated the 6G vision for India.

 Early life and education

 Abhay Karandikar was born on 15 June 1965 in Gwalior, Madhya Pradesh.
-He obtained his bachelor’s degree in Electronics Engineering from Madhav Institute of Technology and Science, Jiwaji University, Gwalior in 1986.
-He holds Masters and PhD degrees in Electrical Engineering from Indian Institute of Technology, Kanpur.
+At an early age, he fell in love with mathematics.
+That, and being born in a family of engineers, influenced his decision to pursue a bachelor’s degree in Electronics Engineering from Madhav Institute of Technology and Science, Jiwaji University, Gwalior in 1986.
+He obtained his Masters and PhD degrees in Electrical Engineering from the Indian Institute of Technology, Kanpur; his doctoral thesis was supervised by Prof. P.R.K.
+Rao.

 Career

 Karandikar joined the High Performance Computing and Communications Group at Centre for Development of Advanced Computing (C-DAC), Pune to work on PARAM 9000.
 He began his career at the Department of Electrical Engineering, Indian Institute of Technology, Bombay in year 1997.
 Karandikar held prominent positions at the Institute level as head, Computer Centre (2008 – 2011), head, Department of electrical engineering (2012 – 2015), first Professor in Charge, IIT Bombay Research Park (2014 – 2017) and Dean (Faculty Affairs 2017 -2018).
 While at IIT Bombay, Karandikar has also served as the coordinator of Tata Teleservices IIT Bombay Center of Excellence in Telecommunications (TICET) and the National Center of Excellence in Technology for Internal Security(NCETIS).
 Karandikar co-founded and incubated Eisodus Networks (2002) in IIT Bombay's business incubator.

 Karandikar advises several technology companies and government agencies in India and serves on a number of boards including Central Electronics Limited, National Rail and Transportation Institute, Science and Engineering Research Board, India Police Foundation and is also a chairman for board of Institute of Advanced Studies in Science and Technology, Guwahati.